MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

     - Edit the guide steps and assets using the PC authoring app or place instructions or holograms using the HoloLens app in Author mode.

-2. Create your first guide from scratch:
+2. Create your first guide from scratch, try it out, and analyze it!

      - Picking a scenario that works well for Guides is the first step.
 To create your first guide, find a simple step-by-step operation in a physical space that you have access to.
 We’ve created guides for operating a projector, pouring water into a glass, and making penguin olives!
 Or use a real-world workflow in your business.